vferat/vferat.github.io/source/about.md

 # About Me

-I am a French engineer who started a PhD in neuroscience.
-I work at the [Functional Brain Mapping Lab](https://www.campusbiotech.ch/en/node/326) where I study brain wave (EEG).
+I am a French engineer and post-doctoral research.
+I recently defended my PhD project during which I studied brain wave (EEG).
 As a researcher, I am particularly interested in EEG microstates for both their theoretical approach and their clinical application and currently develop a framework for using these biomarkers as targets for neurofeedback therapies, with a special focus on attention deficit and hyperactivity disorder.